josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 #### Metadata from APF

 The `.metadata.json` files currently being shipped to NPM includes, among other information, the arguments to the Angular decorators which `ngtsc` downlevels to static properties.
-For example, the `.metadata.json` file for `CommonModule` contains the information for its `NgModule` decorator which was originally present in the Typescript source:
+For example, the `.metadata.json` file for `CommonModule` contains the information for the associated `NgModule` decorator which was originally present in the Typescript source:

 ```json
 "CommonModule": {